lsst-dm/dm_dev_guide/coding/unit-test-policy.rst

     Test Framework`_.
 When unit testing C++ private functions using the Boost util test macros, refer to the standard methods described in :doc:`private function testing </cpp/testing-private-functions>`.

+    However, C++ code that is made available to Python via simple :doc:`wrappers </pybind11/how-to>` should be tested via Python as below.
+    If the wrappers are complex, which should be rare, the underlying functionality should be tested from C++.

 Python: unittest
     LSST DM developers should use the Python :mod:`unittest` framework.